Ferns & Focus

 Bottom watering an African Violet in a shallow bowl

-But once a month, you must perform a heavy “top-flush” using room-temperature distilled water or rainwater.
-This flushes out the accumulated mineral salts from fertilizers that naturally build up on the soil surface and container rim, which can otherwise chemically burn the leaf stems (petioles).
+Once a month, top-flush with room-temperature distilled water or rainwater.
+That rinse clears fertilizer salts that build on the soil surface and pot rim and can burn leaf stems (petioles).

 Decapitated African Violet crown ready for repotting